-Then X is bounded in any case, but it is only compact if and only if it is finite.
-To see this, observe on the one hand that once X is finite, any open cover of X consists of finitely many sets (the power set of X being finite), hence compactness is satisfied no problem.
+Then X is bounded in any case, nevertheless it is totally bounded precisely if it is finite.
+To see this, observe on the one hand that once X is finite, any open cover of X consists of finitely many sets (the power set of X being finite), hence compactness is satisfied.

-On the other hand, consider the open cover of X consisting of all one-element sets.
-As every point of X is contained in exactly one subset, this cover has no proper subcover.
+On the other hand, consider the open cover of X by all open balls of radius $0 < \epsilon < 1$ .
+This consists of all one-element subsets of X. As every point of X is contained in exactly one subset, this cover has no proper subcover.
 Therefore it possesses a finite subcover precisely if it is itself finite, i.e. X has finitely many elements.